sullis/hbc-tech-blog/_posts/2019-04-19-time-zones.md

 image-creditlink: www.wikipedia.org
 ---

 Time zones can be one of the hardest and most confusing sources of technical issues in modern software systems.
-"In this article we’re going to go through some common rules of thumb for dealing with datetimes when architecting those systems."
+In this article we’re going to go through some common rules of thumb for dealing with datetimes when architecting those systems.

 # First, a standard